alpertuna/react-lens/README.md

 Making New Lenses (Filters)
 ===========================
-If you don't like read documentation, you can jump directly to [An Example to Create Lens - repeater](#an-example-to-create-lens---repeater).
+You can jump directly to [An Example to Create Lens - repeater](#an-example-to-create-lens---repeater) instead of reading API.

 Or you can look into [src/lenses](https://github.com/alpertuna/react-lens/tree/master/src/lenses) - built-in lenses.